contextureai/contexture/internal/rule/README.md

 # Rule Package

-This package provides comprehensive rule processing functionality for Contexture, implementing a modular architecture with separate components for fetching, parsing, processing, and validating rules from various sources.
+This package handles rule processing, including fetching, parsing, and validating rules from various sources.

-## Purpose

-The rule package serves as the core engine for rule management, handling everything from retrieving rules from local files or Git repositories to processing templates and validating rule structure.
-It provides a clean interface for rule operations while supporting multiple data sources and processing requirements.

 ## Architecture

-### Component-Based Design
+The package is designed with a component-based architecture:
-- **Fetcher**: Retrieves rules from local files and Git repositories with intelligent caching
+- **Fetcher**: A composite fetcher that retrieves rules from local files or Git repositories, with support for caching.
-- **Parser**: Processes rule content including frontmatter parsing and metadata extraction
+- **Parser**: Parses rule content, extracting frontmatter and metadata.
-- **Processor**: Handles template processing, variable substitution, and context management
+- **Processor**: Processes templates, substitutes variables, and manages context.
-- **Validator**: Validates rule structure, content, and business logic constraints
+- **Validator**: Validates the rule's structure, content, and business logic.

-### Rule Sources
-- **Local Files**: Direct access to filesystem-based rules for development workflows
-- **Git Repositories**: Remote rule fetching with repository caching and branch/commit support
-- **Composite Fetching**: Intelligent routing between local and Git sources based on rule ID format

 ### Component Interaction Diagram